Numerical Analysis of Target Enumeration via Euler Characteristic Integrals: Introduction

 \subsection{Background}

-Before we can present the main result we use in topological target enumeration, we need a few definitions.
-The sensors in this paper are thought of as 2-dimenional squares and as detecting all targets directly above them, and the targets can be thought of as being not point particles but 2-d laminae.
-A sensor field, discrete or continuous, has a corresponding \emph{height function} $h(x) \in \mathbb{Z}$ which at each point $x$ in the sensor field $\Omega \subset \mathbb{R}^2 $ returns the number of targets the sensor at $x$ is detecting.
-Note that even when the sensor field is discrete, its height function can still be thought of as coming from a continuous sensor field.
-We give the following definition \cite{ghrist09}: \begin{description} \item[Excursion sets] For functions $h: X \to \mathbb{Z}$, the set $\{h=s\}$ is the \emph{level set} $\{x \in X: h(x) =s\}$, and the set $\{h > s\}$ is the \emph{upper excursion set} $\{x \in X: h(x) >s\}$.
-Lower excursion sets are likewise defined. \end{description} In the continuous case, the formula for the number of targets (with Euler characteristic $= 1$) in a given sensor field is the duality formula \emph{Theorem 4.3} in Ghrist and Baryshnikov: \begin{theorem}[{\cite[Theorem 4.3]{ghrist09}}] For $h: \mathbb{R}^2 \to \mathbb{N}$ constructible and upper semicontinuous,
+We present the main result we use in topological target enumeration.
+First, we define some terminology.
+We think of our sensor field as a subset $\Omega$ of $\mathbb{R}^2$.
+The targets can be thought of as being not point particles but two-dimensional laminae (subsets of the plane).
+A sensor field, discrete or continuous, has a corresponding \emph{height function} $h(x) \in \mathbb{Z}$ which at each point $x$ in the sensor field $\Omega$ returns the number of targets the sensor at $x$ is detecting.
+Note that even when the sensor field is discrete, its height function can still be thought of as coming from a continuous sensor field. \begin{defn}[Excursion sets \cite{ghrist09}] For an integer $s$, a topological space $X$ and for a function $h: X \to \mathbb{Z}$, the set $\{h=s\}$ is the \emph{level set} $\{x \in X: h(x) =s\}$, and the set $\{h > s\}$ is the \emph{upper excursion set} $\{x \in X: h(x) >s\}$.
+Lower excursion sets are likewise defined. \end{defn} Assume each target, thought of as a two-dimensional laminae, has Euler characteristic equal to one.
+Then when the sensor field is continuous, the integral of its height function with respect to Euler characteristic returns the number of targets in the sensor field.
+We calculate the Euler characteristic integral using the duality formula derived by Ghrist and Baryshnikov: \begin{theorem}[{\cite[Theorem 4.3]{ghrist09}}] For $h: \mathbb{R}^2 \to \mathbb{N}$ constructible and upper semicontinuous,

 where $\beta_0$ denotes the zeroth \emph{Betti number}, or equivalently, the number of connected components of the set. \end{theorem} \emph{Constructible} functions are ``tame" and integer-valued on a topological space (for a quick introduction, see \cite{baryshnikov10}).